 Parents/Caregivers, regardless of their own musical ability, contribute greatly to the enrichment of the child’s musical experiences.
 Whatever the level of your technical skill, remember that the most important things you can model for your child are simply authentic pleasure, interest, and the desire to participate in music activities.

 Can I preview a class?

 Yes you can!
 You may preview any class during the semester.
-Visit our (LINK=TRIAL CLASS) page for more information.
+Visit our registration page to sign up information.